 When we talk about posture, what we are referring to is the body’s alignment and positioning in relation to gravity.
 In any posture, gravity exerts forces on the musculoskeletal system.

-When we adopt ‘good’ postures, the force of gravity is distributed appropriately, with no excessive stress placed on any one joint or muscle group.
-In these postures, the body is more efficient, we experience reduced fatigue and strain, and our respiratory, circulatory and digestive system are optimized.
+When we adopt ‘good’ or neutral postures, the force of gravity is distributed appropriately, with no excessive stress placed on any one joint or muscle group.
+In these postures, the body is more efficient, we experience reduced fatigue and strain, and our respiratory, circulatory and digestive systems are optimized.

-The increase in home working due to COVID-19 has seen a corresponding increase in poor, or adverse, postures when working at the computer.
-This is due in part to poor home workstation setup.
+The increase in home working due to COVID-19 saw a corresponding increase in poor, or adverse, postures when working at the computer.
+This is due in part to poor home workstation setup, lack of appropriate equipment and a lack of training and knowledge regarding the DSE related risks.

 Leaning forward and looking down at the monitor causes the weight of the head to be supported by increased musculoskeletal effort and stretched ligaments, instead of being balanced over the spine.